What Should I Do During a Flare-up?

 Be willing to go to the hospital

-The one thing that I believe all COPD patients can agree on is that you do not want your condition to get worse.
-This is why it is important to do what you can to stop flare-ups as quickly as possible, halting any further damage to your lungs.
+The one thing that I believe all COPD patients can agree on is that you do not want your condition to get worse, and this is why it is important to do what you can to stop flare-ups as quickly as possible, halting any further damage to your lungs.

 Flare-ups can take you off guard, but if you commit to staying proactive with your care when they occur, you will increase your chances of recovering quickly.